 The testing site at Porthcawl RFC (CF36 3DH) has now closed.

 A new drive-through mobile facility is available at the site of the former Revlon (Cosi) factory at Oakwood Drive in Maesteg (CF34 9TS).
-The facility is open to the public from 9am to 5pm, seven days a week.
+The facility is open all week except Tuesdays.
 Booking is essential.

 Two ndrive-through testing facilities will also open from Friday 27 August at Coity and Litchard Community Centre (CF31 1PA).
 It will be open from 9am-5pm.
 Booking is essential.